mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "Perhaps you're right.
 But we have no other option."

 Mel sighed, exasperated at how she let things go this far.
 "We need to find a way to force Holragi to speak.
-There is much that they are hiding."
+They are hiding something."

 "Your pleading will be met with hostility, Melna."

 "Do you suggest we cower in fear, waiting for the day Holragi saves us all?"

 "There is much to lose and very little to gain by bothering them," she said.
-"Look.
-Why don't we focus on rebuilding our grain reserves in the steppe.
+"Why don't we focus on rebuilding our grain reserves in the steppe.
 We've lost half to politics.
 We could afford to build more."

 "And what if the obstruction decides to disperse one day?
-We'll all be roasted alive."
+We'll all be roasted alive out there."

-"And we will have starved to death long before that happens.
-We can only do that which is within our power to do."
+"And we will have starved to death long before that happens if we stay here.
+We can only do what is within our power."

 Melna sighed, letting her internal frustration simmer down and settle.